lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Jelsafan0** _(04-Sep-18 02:27 PM)_

-> I’m a bit tired, but not injured.
+> I'm a bit tired, but not injured.

-t!8ball Does a bird land on Iris’ head?
+t!8ball Does a bird land on Iris' head?

 **Tatsumaki** _(04-Sep-18 02:28 PM)_